YAMAHA MT-03 (2020 - on) Review

 - Modern looks and tech

 Overall ratingNext up: Ride & brakes

-Yamaha’s A2-compliant twin-cylinder MT-03 was launched in 2016 and has flown quietly under the radar, accounting for just 6% of European MT sales since the first MT-09 triples hit the showrooms back in 2013.
+The Yamaha MT-03 is an A2-compliant twin-cylinder originally launched in 2016, and it has flown quietly under the radar, accounting for just 6% of European MT sales since the first MT-09 triples hit showrooms back in 2013.

 Keen to redress the balance and bag a larger stake in the A2 naked bike market, 2020 sees the ‘03 gain its first major update since its inception; receiving new styling, front forks, an LCD dash, a revised riding position and tweaked rear shock, with altered preload and damping settings, plus a stiffer spring.

 Yamaha are pitching this bike firmly at young riders, aged between 20 and 30, wanting something with big bike appeal – offering a stepping-stone between the L-plate-friendly MT-125 and middleweight MT-07.

 Largely based on the fully-faired R3 sportsbike (updated for 2019) the 2020 MT shares the same dash, frame, and engine, with the tubular steel chassis, 321cc parallel-twin engine and ABS-equipped brakes all carried over from the original bike.